 How this works is that you pay us whatever fee we agree on (To see our rates if paying for counseling outside of insurance, click here), we will give you a receipt to submit to insurance and they will reimburse you directly.
 If you would like us to file the claim for you, there will be a $7.00 charge per claim to cover the costs of our billing company’s services.
 Just let your therapist know if you would like us to do that.
 However, we have found that when we submit the billing, that often this confuses the insurance company and they may randomly reimburse us, delaying payment to you.
 Usually it takes about three to four weeks for you to get reimbursement directly from the insurance company.

-When providing Durham, North Raleigh mental health services, we welcome seeing you outside of your insurance, especially to ensure your medical records are kept private and to allow us to decide what is best for you, not the insurance company.
-New HIPAA regulations specifically allows for the right of patients to deny access to their medical record if they pay for the services/treatment out of pocket.
-To see our rates if paying for therapy services outside of insurance, click here.
+When providing Durham, North Raleigh mental health services, I welcome seeing you outside of your insurance, especially to ensure your medical records are kept private and to allow us to work together to decide what is best for you, not the insurance company.
+New HIPAA regulations specifically allow for the right of patients to deny access to their medical record if they pay for the services/treatment out of pocket.
+To see my rates if paying for therapy services outside of insurance, click here.